AuDigitalHealth/lingo/docs/design/non-functional-requirements.md

 ## Security

 Only AMT team members can author content.
-The Managed Service IMS is used to implement this, by Snomio looking for and requiring the same authorisation in the user's token as required by the Managed Service to author content in the Australian projects in the Managed Service.
+The Managed Service IMS is used to implement this, by Lingo looking for and requiring the same authorisation in the user's token as required by the Managed Service to author content in the Australian projects in the Managed Service.

 ## Scalability